ellethee/argparseinator/docs/source/decorators.rst

     def print_foo(foo):
         # code_here

-    # We istantiate che class with a foo top level optional parameter.
+    # We instantiate the class with a foo top level optional parameter.
     inator = ArgParseInator(args=[ap_arg('--foo', help="Foo", default="bar")])

 Last but not least the special parameter args.